 When a 5-year USAID Value Chains for Rural Development project began in late 2014, specialty coffee was virtually nonexistent.
 Estates existed selling lower-quality washed coffee, but if farmers hadn’t cut down and abandoned coffee altogether, they were strip-picking cherry and selling it to the local market for next to nothing.
 The country’s only dry mill was a government-run mill in Pyin oo Lwin, and coffee was primarily sold to China and Thailand through unofficial channels.

-Fast forward five years.
-In 2019, specialty coffee roasters have competed in coffee competitions with coffee from Myanmar; Burmese youth are involved and enthusiastic about coffee production; the Myanmar Coffee Association (MCA) hosts an annual specialty-coffee competition in Yangon; and there are at least five dry mills throughout the country.
+Fast forward five years to 2019: specialty coffee roasters began competing in coffee competitions with coffee from Myanmar; Burmese youth are involved and enthusiastic about coffee production; the Myanmar Coffee Association (MCA) hosts an annual specialty-coffee competition in Yangon; and there are at least five dry mills throughout the country.
 Annual total coffee production is estimated at around 3,500-4,000 metric tons (MT) (although official estimates are closer to 7,500 MT), with 400-500 MT being exported to USA, Canada, UK, France, Singapore, Australia, Russia, South Korea, and elsewhere.
 Internal consumption is estimated at another 400-500 MT, with the bulk of the remaining coffee being sold to Thailand.

 Several groups are at the forefront of Myanmar’s specialty coffee movement, including the Mandalay Coffee Group (MCG) (a wet and dry mill, export company, and consortium of 50 estates estates in Mandalay), Amayar (a wet and dry mill and exporter in Ywangan owned and operated by Daw Su Su Aung), Shwe Taung Thu (a consortium of 19 villages in Ywangan who produce naturals almost exclusively), and Behind the Leaf (a wet and dry mill and exporter in Pinlaung).